Example 8 - Using cash surplus from an investment property to help repay a home loan

 1. Create a new file and enter the investment parameters (specified above).
 Under the Investor tab in the Data Entry Check List, enter the investor details, home loan details and living expenses as specified above.
 Click on the Spreadsheet button to reveal the Investment Analysis spreadsheet.

-Note that the cash flow is slightly negative in the first two years but becomes cash flow positive after that, though not significantly
+Note that the cash flow is slightly negative in the first four years but becomes cash flow positive after that, though not significantly.

-4. Note that this spreadsheet automatically reveals the answer to the first question that we have listed.
-It will take another 25 years of repayments (30,937/yr) before the home loan will be repaid
+3. Note that this spreadsheet automatically reveals the answer to the first question that we have listed.
+It will take another 26 years of repayments (50,343/yr) before the home loan will be repaid.

-5. Now switch to the Linked Loan spreadsheet (View menu/Link Loans).
-Initially this spreadsheet will show the key rows from each of the previous two spreadsheet (Investment property in yellow and the Home in blue) with the loans remaining independent entities (Note the term "Independent loans" in the top left corner of the spreadsheet).
+4. Now switch to the Linked Loan spreadsheet ( View menu/Linked Loans).
+Initially this spreadsheet will show the key rows from each of the previous two spreadsheet (Investment property and the Home) with the loans remaining independent entities (Note the term "Independent loans" in the top left corner of the spreadsheet).
 The last row for the Investment property (Inv. term & surplus) shows "?????" in the Input column because the investment loan is interest only and is never repaid.
 The rest of the row is the "surplus" cash flow (initially negative).

-9. Now choose the Link Options item under the Settings menu and by choosing to capitalise the interest and rental expenses on to the investment loan, we can generate an even greater cash surplus to accelerate the home loan repayment.
-In this example, we will assume that the interest on the capitalised portion of the investment loan is tax deductible (though this should be checked for individual situations) which means that we are effectively replacing non-deductible debt with deductible debt.
-While in this dialog, we will also choose to repay the investment loan once the home loan is repaid, but again limit the repayments to that which they have been making as regular home loan repayments
+7. Now choose the Link Options item under the Settings menu and by choosing to capitalise the interest and rental expenses on to the investment loan, we can generate an even greater cash surplus to accelerate the home loan repayment.
+In this example, we will assume that the interest on the capitalised portion of the investment loan is not tax deductible.
+While this should be checked for individual situations, if it were deductible, it would mean that we would be effectively replacing non-deductible debt with deductible debt.
+While in this dialog, we will also choose to repay the investment loan once the home loan is repaid, but again limit the repayments to that which they have been making as regular home loan repayments.